Occurrence-Based Coverage

 coverage is available to qualifying physicians in all specialties except

-neurosurgery, orthopedic surgery, obstetrics, gynecology, pediatrics and
+neurosurgery, orthopedic surgery, general surgery including bariatric surgery, obstetrics, gynecology, pediatrics and

-neonatology.
+neonatology unless specifically approved by the sponsor hospital.
 Physicians in all other specialties

 are eligible to apply for PAP.